California boosts pot taxes, shocking unsteady industry

 For consumers, “ultimately, they’ll feel that at the register,” Drayton said.

 A major change involves what’s known as the mark-up rate, which is used when calculating taxes in certain business transactions, such as when a retailer purchases wholesale cannabis that will in turn be sold to consumers.
-The mark-up rate is being pushed up over 30 percent.
+The mark-up rate is being pushed up over 30 percent from its current mark.

+Casey Wells, a spokesman for the California Department of Tax and Fee Administration, said in a statement that the new rate was determined after the agency analyzed thousands of transactions in California’s computerized marijuana-tracking system.

 Separately, cultivation tax rates are being increased by inflation, as required by law.
 For example, the tax on an ounce of dry buds will climb to $9.65 from $9.25, an increase of just over 4 percent.